ProxxiTech/HardInventory/README.md

 * Add support for more label printers.
 Only the Brother QL-800 with 29mm labels is supported right now, but other QL-series label printers that support 29mm labels should easily be possible.
 The only restriction from supporting other printers is my lack of hardware to test on.
 * Results from the Lookup screen should be editable
+* onCaptureEnd (barcode scanned) listener for Inventory and Categories pages; filter the table by Loc ID, IPN, or MPN.
 * Auto-create the required default categories (resistors, capacitors, etc) if they don't exist
 * Allow configuration of Octopart API key, and Google spreadsheet/keys/auth at runtime, so pre-built binaries can be distributed.
 Currently the configuration .json files are compiled in and thus can't be changed.
 * Simplify configuration of spreadsheet and Google auth somehow?
 I'm not sure anything can be done, but it's definitely annoyingly complex right now.